Application for Nordplus 2020 preparatory visits is open

 Author: Eva Einarsdóttir

-1st October 2018 is the application deadline for preparatory visits within the Nordplus Junior, Nordplus Adult and Nordplus Nordic Languages programmes.
-The deadline has been met.
+1 October 2020 is the application deadline for preparatory visits within the programmes Nordplus Junior, Nordplus Adult and Nordplus Nordic Languages.

 The programme supports the establishment of networks with actors within the field of language – or different project cooperations within the field of language.